 Scholarly editions on early American psalmody published by A-R Editions, Inc. These scholarly, high-quality, softbound, 9" x 12" performing editions featuring important composers, a few of whose works are found in shape-note tunebooks such as The Sacred Harp, contain both music (in round notes) and scholarly, authoritative text.
 For information, contact A-R Editions, Madison, WI, Phone 800-736-0070.
 The list prices change periodically and thus are not listed here, but they are very high.
 These editions are sold at a 25% discount at some professional musical conferences.

 Music of the New American Nation: Sacred Music from 1780-1820.
-A series of scholarly editions from Garland Publishing Co.
+A series of scholarly editions.
 The general editor is Karl Kroeger.
-This 15-volume hardbound series is being published over the period 1996-1998.
+This 15-volume hardbound series was published by Garland over the period 1996-1998.
 The Garland catalog at the time stated as follows: "Readily accessible and easy to follow, the music in each volume is presented in modern form so that it can be instantly understood and sung by a congregation, a choir, a class, a club, or an individual.
 Each volume includes an introduction to the music, editorial notes, and a section on performance practice that covers the basic elements of the choral sound, the effect of the lyrics, the musical symbols used, ornamentation, and accompaniment....In this series, the full text of the music has been set in all voices....The 23 composers represented in this series were among the most prominent of the several hundred who contributed to the psalmody repertory.
 They were important and influential in their day and composed music of lasting value that has interest and artistic worth that have survived to our own time.
 Many of these composers have the whole of their published music presented in the series.
 Having these neglected works appear in uniform modern format will facilitate the assessment of their musical contributions by scholars and provide performers with the widest possible selection of significant but long-neglected works."
 ISBN for the entire set: 0-8153-2209-7.
-Garland is now part of the Taylor and Francis Group, whose online store cursorily lists most of the volumes without description.
-The URLs for individual items frequently change, so it is best go to the main site and search for the titles of interest.
+Garland became part of the Taylor and Francis Group, whose online store cursorily lists most of the volumes without description.
+Information and availability of each book can be access from the web page for the entire series.
 Prices have been continually raised since publication to help minimize sales.
-Direct further inquiries to Taylor and Francis Group at 800-627-6273 or 800-821-8312.

 Awake To Joy!
 Christmas Carols for Part-Singing, compiled by Nym Cooke.
 This is a collection of 57 carols, about half of which are early American and some of which unavailable anywhere else, presented with faithfulness to the original score in mostly SATB format with keyboard reduction and multiple stanzas of underlaid text.
 There are carols by Moors, Walker, Billings, Belcher, Doolittle, Child, Humphreys, Janes, Holyoke/French, Bushnell, Swan, Stephenson, McCurry/Massengale, Breedlove, Read, Knapp, Storm, and contemporary composers Bruce Randall and Nym Cooke.
 There are also eight Yorkshire pub carols transcribed and arranged by the compiler.
 Awake to Joy!
 Vol. II contains 40 carols from a wide variety of sources, including a few from early American tunebooks.
 These books published by Nym Cooke are available from the Revels online bookstore.